 A small mod has been done to correct the output stage, documented in this thread at Sega-16 forums, courtesy of Ace.

 I’ve replaced the 3,5mm headphone jack with a higher quality 6,30mm one which gives better contact and is more stable.

-Power supplied by a stabilized power supply working at 12V which has an incredibly high current output of 5A.
+Power supplied by a stabilized power supply working at 12V, 5A.
 It has excellent ripple values and it outputs lots of clean power.